Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Analyze multiple pages and produce an aggregated site-level report.'
-It specifies the verb ('analyze'), resource ('multiple pages'), and output ('site-level report'), and explicitly distinguishes it from its sibling 'analyze_url' by noting it runs analyze_url on each URL in a single session and combines results.
+The description clearly states the tool analyzes multiple pages and produces an aggregated site-level report, and distinguishes it from the sibling tool analyze_url by explaining it runs analyze_url on each URL and combines results.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.